-The electrochemical doping is most likely due to the accumulation of charge carriers or defects in the material, how it was already described previously.48 This improves the conductivity in the channel at first stage.
-However after reaching the limit concentration the material starts degradation and the current decreases.
+The process of electrochemical doping can be referred as the accumulation of charge carriers or defects in the material, which improve the conductivity in the channel at first stage.
+However after reaching the limit concentration the material starts degradation and current decreases.
 And concentration of accumulated charge carriers or defects can be roughly estimated.
 According to the definition we can write the current-time dependence as: